44omero/SSTU-Verilog/README.md

 Since this repository contains Verilog source code files and not executable files, you will need to compile them using your Verilog environment.

-## Contributing
+## How to Contribute

-Feel free to fork this repository, explore the projects, and learn from them.
-If you have suggestions or improvements, your contributions are welcome.
+Currently, this repository is not open for contributions as it mainly serves as a personal archive of assignments.
+However, you are encouraged to fork the repository and experiment with the Verilog codes to suit your educational needs.
 You can copy, modify, or use the examples as a basis for your own projects.
 Learning and sharing knowledge is highly encouraged.

 ## No License